cloudcreativity/laravel-json-api/UPGRADE.md

 now receives the resource type that is being validated into its public methods, and this is now passed down through the internal methods.
 You'll therefore need to make the changes described below.

 This change has been made so that a single validator provider can be used for multiple resource types if desired.
-In general you are likely to keep a validator provider per resource type (because attribute and relationship rules will be specific to a resource type), this has given us the capability to implement a generic validator provider capable of validating any resource type according to the JSON API spec.
+Although you are likely to keep a validator provider per resource type (because attribute and relationship rules will be specific to a resource type), this has given us the capability to implement a generic validator provider capable of validating any resource type according to the JSON API spec.